Nonparametric Uniform Inference in Binary Classification and Policy Values: Estimation and Inference for the Representative Policy Function

-Given the `identification' result from Section \ref{sec:identification}, one can obtain a point estimate of the representing, surrogate policy function $g_\ast$.
+Given the `identification' result from Section \ref{sec:identification}, one can obtain a point estimate of the representative classification policy function $g_\ast$.
 Although $g_\ast$ is only one among infinitely many solutions, it suffices for constructing the optimal classification rule $x \mapsto \mathbf{1}\{g_\ast(x) \geq 0\}$, since only the sign of $g_\ast$ matters and any other solution has an equivalent sign almost everywhere.
 Consequently, the optimal classification policy and the optimal policy value (e.g., welfare) can be estimated.